tldr-pages/tldr/pages/linux/waypipe.md

 `waypipe ssh {{user}}@{{server}} {{program}}`

-- Open an ssh tunnel to run any program remotely and display it locally:
+- Open an SSH tunnel to run any program remotely and display it locally:

 `waypipe ssh {{user}}@{{server}}`